Eddie Jackson (safety): 2019

-Jackson made his return from injury in the 2019 season opener against the Green Bay Packers.
+Jackson made his return from injury in the 2019 season opener against the Packers.
 In the game, Jackson made two tackles as the Bears lost 10–3.
 The following week, the Bears won their first game of the season against the Denver Broncos, during which Jackson recorded 10 tackles.
 The next game against the Washington Redskins, he recovered a fumble forced by teammate Danny Trevathan in the 31–15 win.

 In a Week 9 22–14 loss to the Philadelphia Eagles, Jackson had a team-high 11 tackles.
 During another loss in week 11 against the Los Angeles Rams, he forced a fumble on running back Todd Gurley II which was recovered by teammate Ha Ha Clinton-Dix.

-On Thanksgiving Day against the Detroit Lions, Jackson recorded his first interception of the season off a pass thrown by rookie quarterback David Blough with 30 seconds left in the game, sealing a 24–20 Bears' win.
-In the following week's game against the Dallas Cowboys on Thursday Night Football, Jackson recorded his first sack of the season on Dak Prescott as the Bears won 31–24.
+On Thanksgiving Day against the Lions, Jackson recorded his first interception of the season off a pass thrown by rookie quarterback David Blough with 30 seconds left in the game, sealing a 24–20 Bears' win.
+In the following week's game against the Dallas Cowboys, Jackson recorded his first sack of the season on Dak Prescott as the Bears won 31–24.

 On December 17, Jackson was named to the 2020 Pro Bowl as a starter.

-In week 17 against the Minnesota Vikings, Jackson intercepted a pass thrown by Sean Mannion and returned it for 14 yards as time expired to seal a 21–19 Bears' win.
+In week 17 against the Vikings, Jackson intercepted a pass thrown by Sean Mannion and returned it for 14 yards as time expired to seal a 21–19 Bears' win.

 On January 3, 2020, the Bears signed Jackson to a four-year $58.4 million contract extension, making him the highest paid safety in the NFL.

 Jackson started all 16 games in the 2019 season.
 He recorded 60 tackles, one sack, five passes defensed, two interceptions, one forced fumble, one fumble recovery, and five tackles for loss.

 2020

-In Week 6 against the Carolina Panthers, Jackson forced his first turnover of the season, forcing a fumble on former teammate Mike Davis which was recovered by the Bears, during the 23–16 win.
+In Week 6 against the Panthers, Jackson forced his first turnover of the season, forcing a fumble on former teammate Mike Davis which was recovered by the Bears, during the 23–16 win.

-In Week 7 against the Los Angeles Rams on Monday Night Football, Jackson led the team with nine tackles and recovered a fumble forced by teammate Robert Quinn on Robert Woods and returned it for an eight-yard touchdown during the 24–10 loss.
+In Week 7 against the Rams, Jackson led the team with nine tackles and recovered a fumble forced by teammate Robert Quinn on Robert Woods and returned it for an eight-yard touchdown during the 24–10 loss.
 Jackson was placed on the reserve/COVID-19 list by the team on November 23, 2020, and activated on November 27.
+In the 2020 season, Jackson recorded 82 total tackles (63 solo), five passes defended, and three forced fumbles in 16 games and starts.

+2021

+Jackson appeared in and started 14 games in the 2021 season.
+He finished with 76 total tackles (54 solo), two passes defended, and one forced fumble.